 Driving for Uber is hard because it requires mental focus and physical activity.
 With further rate cuts, staying motivated to drive has become impossibly difficult.
 Uber says that rate cuts will spur demand.
 Uber has even offered minimum guaranteed hourly incomes if you promise to pick up X amount of riders for Y amount of hours.
 The subsidies are unfortunately not enough because they are temporary band-aides that try and stop the structural decline in fares completely controlled by headquarters.

-When drivers see their paychecks decline, yet hear Uber raise another round of funding at a new record high valuation of $62B, that’s not OK.
+When drivers see their paychecks decline, yet hear Uber raise another round of funding at a new record high valuation of $69B, that’s not OK.
 It’s not OK because none of that windfall goes to the very drivers that make Uber so valuable.
-Drivers can take solace in the fact that none of the employees benefit at the moment either, since nobody can get liquid.
-But you can be sure that the founders and some early investors have been able to take millions and millions of dollars off the table with each round.
+Further, the company has some corporate cultural issues with the treatment of women.
+Travis Kalanick, the CEO finally stepped down in June 2017 due to all the problems within the firm.

 When you add up the cost of your time, gas, maintenance, and insurance (goodness forbid you ever get in an accident), driving for Uber long term is probably not the best use of your time.
 To be fully protected, you need ridesharing insurance coverage that may cost anywhere from $150-$350 a month extra, further eating into your profits, and further making driving not worth it for the casual driver after the sign up bonus.
 Check eSurance for some of the best auto insurance rates.